 - With Jim’s jean jacket purchase, each ad touchpoint would receive a part of the credit, based on the role it was determined to play in the conversion path.

-AdWords & Analytics Attribution Model Differences
+Google Ads & Analytics Attribution Model Differences

 By default, conversions are reported in Google Analytics using a Last Non-Direct Click attribution model.
-This is very similar to the Last Click attribution model used by Google AdWords, except for one main thing:
+This is very similar to the Last Click attribution model used by Google Ads, except for one main thing: